walterpaz12/data-analyst-walter-andres-paz-callizo/README.md

 # data-analyst-walter-andres-paz-callizo
-<H1>Project Number One about City of Vancouver's Analysis for the development of an AWS Model in Data Management.</H1>
+<H1>Project I about City of Vancouver's Analysis for the development of an AWS Model in Data Management.</H1>
 <H3>The project was conducted in a group at University Canada West (UCW).</H3>

 DAP Design and Implementation (Business License - Walter)